We read how God defines women in the Bible. Eight women (Gospel of Luke) are being defined, each according to her faith in God and love of God.

 Luke 8:47 When the woman realized that she could not stay hidden, she began to tremble and fell to her knees in front of him.
 The whole crowd heard her explain why she had touched him and that she had been immediately healed.

 A woman named Martha who welcomed Jesus into her home and served Him.
-She knew how to be a good hospitable hostess to Jesus.
-Her name and her act are duly recorded in the Bible.
+She knew how to be a generous hospitable and diligent hostess to Jesus.
+Her name and her hospital act are duly recorded in the Bible.

 Luke 10:38 [ Jesus Visits Martha and Mary ] As Jesus and the disciples continued on their way to Jerusalem, they came to a certain village where a woman named Martha welcomed him into her home.